Linguapress.com home

 THE MODERN SHOW

-Last year's procession was 4 kilometres long, and was made up of 146 different groups, including 70 floats, 2,000 military personnel, and over 3,000 civilians, as well as hundreds of horses.
-Among the participants were many of the City of London's institutions, as well as charities and many of the big companies that are based in the city.
+Recent processions have been 4 kilometres long, and involved about 150 different groups, including 70 floats, 2,000 military personnel, and over 3,000 civilians, as well as hundreds of horses.
+Among the participants are many of the City of London's institutions, as well as charities and many of the big companies that are based in the city.

 Naturally, the City of London is rich, as are most of the big companies that work there; this means that the Lord Mayor's Show is not only one of the biggest annual parades in the world; it is also one of the most spectacular, as firms and institutions compete with each other to produce the most exciting and original floats.